SpartanJ/eepp/docs/articles/cssspecification.md

 ### hint

 Sets the hint text of an input.
 This is the equivalen of `placeholder` in HTML.
-Usually this property will be set not in the CSS file but in the XML or by code, but it's available as an option.
+Usually this property will not be set in the CSS file but in the XML as an attribute or from the code implementation, but it's available as an option.

 * Applicable to: EE::UI::UITextInput (TextInput)
 * Value Type: string